ziflex/piperline/README.md

 ### .run([data],[function(error, result)])

-Builds and runs the pipeline.
+Builds and runs the execution.

 `data` - any initial data which will be passed to the first pipe.